 Now, it’s time to consider what campaign platform you’ll use.
 Kickstarter and Indiegogo are the top dogs, although there are over 600 available worldwide.
 Some other cool sites include TeeSpring (for t-shirts, obviously), Patreon, and Australia-based Pozible.

 What’s the difference between Kickstarter and Indiegogo?
-Between the two, Kickstarter has the bigger market share.
+Between the 2, Kickstarter has a bigger market share.
 Indiegogo allows a wider range of projects to be crowdfunded, whereas Kickstarter requires that projects create something that can be shared with others.
 Kickstarter offers fixed funding only, while Indiegogo offers both.
 If you reach your funding goal, Indiegogo takes 4%, and Kickstarter takes 5%.
 (Both charge a 3-5% fee on credit card and PayPal payments.)

 Other platforms vary in the same ways, offering different packages based on product, project, funding preference, and fees.
-When determining what’s best for you, make sure you return to step one of the planning process and remember your campaign’s end goal.
+When determining what’s best for you, make sure you return to step one of the planning processes and remember your campaign’s end goal.

 Set Your Funding Goal